 The nonprofit, Great Schools, says the top-rated public schools in the district include Monmouth Junction, Cambridge, Contable, Indian Fields, and Brunswick Acres elementary schools.

 Less than 10-miles from the heart of this Middlesex County Township is the famed Princeton University.
-Princeton University, founded in 1766, is New Jersey’s No. 1 public research university, Rutgers University is located less than 15-miles away in South Brunswick sister city (New Brunswick).
+Princeton University, founded in 1766, is New Jersey’s No. 1 public research university, Rutgers University is located less than 15-miles away in New Brunswick.

 Albert Einstein Monument